Machine Learning (In) Security: A Stream of Problems: ML Modelling Issues and Solutions

-In contrast, data stream learning literature already proposed some approaches to deal with concept drift and evolution, called concept drift detectors, that, at the best of our knowledge, were not totally explored by cybersecurity researchers.
-There are supervised drift detectors that take into account the ground truth label to make a decision and unsupervised ones that do not.
+In contrast, data stream learning literature already proposed some approaches to deal with concept drift and evolution, called concept drift detectors, that, to the best of our knowledge, were not totally explored by cybersecurity researchers.
+There are supervised drift detectors that take into account the ground-truth label to make a decision and unsupervised ones that do not.
 DDM (Drift Detection Method~\cite{gama2004}), EDDM (Early Drift Detection Method~\cite{baena2006}) and ADWIN (ADaptive WINdowing~\cite{adwin}) are examples of supervised approaches.
 Both DDM and EDDM are online supervised methods based on sequential error (prequential) monitoring, where each incoming example is processed separately estimating the prequential error rate.
-This way, they assume that the increasing of consecutive error rate suggests the occurrence of concept drifts.
-DDM directly uses the error rate, while EDDM uses the distance-error-rate, which measure the number of examples between two classification errors~\cite{baena2006}.
+This way, they assume that the increase in consecutive error rate suggests the occurrence of concept drifts.
+DDM directly uses the error rate, while EDDM uses the distance error rate, which measures the number of examples between two classification errors~\cite{baena2006}.
 These errors trigger two levels: warning and drift.
 The warning level suggests that the concept starts to drift, updating an alternative classifier using the examples which rely on this level.
-The drift level suggests that the concept drift occurred, and the alternative classifier build during the warning level replaces the current classifier.
-ADWIN keeps statistics from sliding windows of variable size, which are used to compute the average of the change observed by cutting these windows in different points.
-If the difference between two windows is greater than a pre-defined threshold, it considers that a concept drift happened, and the data from the first window is discarded~\cite{adwin}.
+The drift level suggests that the concept drift occurred, and the alternative classifier built during the warning level replaces the current classifier.
+ADWIN keeps statistics from sliding windows of variable size, which are used to compute the average of the change observed by cutting these windows at different points.
+If the difference between two windows is greater than a predefined threshold, it considers that a concept drift happened, and the data from the first window is discarded~\cite{adwin}.
 Different from the other two methods, ADWIN has no warning level.
 Once a change occurs, the data that is out of the window is discarded and the remaining ones are used to retrain the classifier.
-Unsupervised drift detectors such as the ones proposed by Žliobaité et al. may be useful when delays are expected given that they do not rely on the real label of the samples, which are expected to be known by supervised methods and most of the times, in cybersecurity, it does not happen~\cite{5693384}.
+Unsupervised drift detectors such as the ones proposed by Žliobaité et al. may be useful when delays are expected given that they do not rely on the real label of the samples, which need to be known by supervised methods, and most of the time in cybersecurity it does not happen in practice~\cite{5693384}.
 These unsupervised strategies consist in comparing different detection windows of fixed length using statistical tests over the data themselves, on the classifier output labels or its estimations (that may contain errors) to detect if both come from the same source.
-In addition, active learning may complement these unsupervised methods by requiring the labels of only a subset of the unlabeled samples, which could improve the drift detection and the overall classification performance.
+In addition, active learning may complement these unsupervised methods by requiring the labels of only a subset of the unlabeled samples, which could improve drift detection and overall classification performance.